 As a new prepper, it’s easy to get overwhelmed.

-Sit down and write out a quick list of things you need when you first start prepping.
+Sit down and write out a quick list of things you need.

 If you live somewhere with plenty of water available, maybe you just need to buy a Big Berky water filter the first week to meet all of your water needs.
 Add a few cans of food for the next couple of weeks until you have some food put away.